 I also like to streamline my cleaning routine and only use one cleaning product to tackle everything.
-I quite literally use Branch Basics for countertops, bathrooms, windows, stainless steel, pots & pans, laundry, floors, walls and sticky finger marks, clothing and carpet stains and grease.
+I literally use Branch Basics for every inch of my home including for countertops, bathrooms, windows, stainless steel, pots & pans, laundry, floors, walls and sticky finger marks, clothing and carpet stains and grease.

 Here are the 13 spot in your house you may not be cleaning already (at least not as much as you probably should be), but really need to start including in your cleaning routine.

 Think of how many times you, your kids, their friends, your partner, your friends, neighbors and guests touch the doorknobs in your house.
 The frontdoor, backdoor, bathroom and bedroom doors… and the list goes on and on.

 Those doorknobs are covered in germs and bacterium and when you touch the doorknob and then something else, you are effectively spreading germs constantly.

 Now think about how often you wipe down the doorknobs with disinfectant?
 Probably not a lot or even, next to never?